hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 **Weight:** 499 grams
 **Fabric:** Dyneema® (Cuben Fiber)

 If you are looking for a fast and light tent which also protects you from bugs then the Hyperlite Mountain Gear UltaMid 2 could be your choice.
 The UltaMid 2 is an ultralight tent which works well if you are planning to camp on unexposed environments.
-I tool the picture above of the UltaMid tent on our packrafting round-up in Sweden.
+I took the picture above of the UltaMid 2 tent on the <a href="http://www.hikeventures.com/Swedish-Packrafting-Round-Up-2016/">packrafting round-up in Sweden</a>.
 There were actually 2 of those Ultra-Mids on this event.
 The only issue I have with the white cuben fiber fabric is that it might lose it's shiny white color after a while.
 That's why I ordered my Hyperlite Mountain Gear Porter 4400 backpack a few years ago in black.

 <a href="https://www.hyperlitemountaingear.com/ultamid-2.html"><button type="button" class="btn btn-danger">Read more about the Hyperlite Mountain Gear UltaMid</button></a>